 Business Models for Sustainable Industrial Systems

-Business Models for Sustainable Industrial Systems is a three-year project funded by the EPSRC.
+Business Models for Sustainable Industrial Systems is a three-year project funded by EPSRC.
 The project is looking to advance the research and practice on business model innovations that support industrial sustainability.
 The aim of the project is to develop a novel way of helping companies find and visualise opportunities for business model innovations that result in more sustainable businesses.
 Agent-based modelling techniques will be applied to unravel complex behavioural characteristics and contexts that have the potential to disrupt the current business model.
 Please contact us if your organisation is interested in experimenting with new more sustainable business models.

 Contact - Dr Doroteya Vladimirova (Lead researcher)